CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

 \subsection{Results on RGB-Event Dataset}

-We take a step further to assess the generalizability of our proposed approach for dense-sparse data fusion.

-\textbf{Comparison with the state-of-the-art.} In Table~\ref{tab:rgb_event_result}, we benchmark more than $10$ semantic segmentation methods.
-We compare our models against RGB-only methods covering CNN-based SwiftNet~\cite{orsic2019swiftnet}, Fast-SCNN~\cite{Poudel2019FastSCNNFS}, CGNet~\cite{Wu2021CGNetAL}, and DeepLabV3+~\cite{chen2018deeplabv3+}, as well as transformer-based Swin~\cite{liu2021swin}, SegFormer~\cite{xie2021segformer}, and Trans4Trans~\cite{zhang2021trans4trans_iccvw}.
-We also include multi-modal methods, spanning RFNet~\cite{sun2020rfnet} designed for road-driving scene segmentation and ISSAFE~\cite{zhang2021issafe}, the only known RGB-Event method designed for traffic accident scene segmentation, as well as SA-Gate~\cite{chen2020sa_gate}, a state-of-the-art RGB-D segmentation method.
-While efficiently attaining accuracy improvements over SwiftNet, RFNet and ISSAFE overall only achieve rather unsatisfactory mIoU scores.
-SA-Gate, crafted for RGB-D data, is also less effective in the RGB-E combination scenario.

-Compared with existing methods, our models improve segmentation performance by mixing RGB-Event features, as it can be clearly seen in Table~\ref{tab:rgb_event_result} and Fig.~\ref{fig:RGBE_perclass}.
-Our model using MiT-B4 as the backbone reaches $64.28\%$ in mIoU, towering over all other methods and setting the state-of-the-art on the RGB-E benchmark.
+\textbf{Comparison with the state-of-the-art.} In Table~\ref{tab:rgb_event_result}, we benchmark more than $10$ semantic segmentation methods, including RGB-only methods, CNN-based~\cite{orsic2019swiftnet,Poudel2019FastSCNNFS,Wu2021CGNetAL,chen2018deeplabv3+} and transformer-based~\cite{liu2021swin,xie2021segformer,zhang2021trans4trans_iccvw} methods, as well as multi-modal methods~\cite{sun2020rfnet,chen2020sa_gate,zhang2021issafe}.
+In contrast, our models improve performance by mixing RGB-Event features, as seen in Table~\ref{tab:rgb_event_result} and Fig.~\ref{fig:RGBE_perclass}.
+Our model using MiT-B4 reaches $64.28\%$ in mIoU, towering over all other methods and setting the state-of-the-art on the RGB-E benchmark.
 This further verifies the versatility of our solution for different multi-modal combinations.
+Fig.~\ref{fig:RGBE_perclass} depicts a per-class accuracy comparison between the RGB baseline and our RGB-Event model with MiT-B2.
+With event data, the foreground objects are more accurately parsed by our RGB-E model, \eg, \emph{vehicle} (${+}2.1\%$), \emph{pedestrian} (${+}11.7\%$), and traffic light (${+}7.0\%$).

-Moreover, we experiment with DeepLabV3+~\cite{chen2018deeplabv3+} and Swin transformer with UperNet~\cite{xiao2018upernet} in dual-branch structures by using their multi-stage features with CMX.
-The results show that our RGB-X solution consistently improves the scores of RGB-only models, confirming that our method is not strictly tied to a concrete backbone architecture, but can be easily deployed with other CNN- and transformer models, which helps to yield effective models for multi-modal semantic segmentation.
-Fig.~\ref{fig:RGBE_perclass} depicts per-class accuracy comparison between the RGB baseline and our RGB-Event model with SegFormer-B2.
-With event data, the foreground objects are more accurately parsed by our RGB-E model, such as \emph{vehicle} ($+2.1\%$), \emph{pedestrian} ($+11.7\%$), and traffic light ($+7.0\%$).
+\textbf{Analysis of using different backbones.} To verify that our unified method is effective with using different backbones, we compare CNN- and transformer-based backbones in the CMX framework.
+Specifically, in addition to MiT backbones, we experiment with DeepLabV3+~\cite{chen2018deeplabv3+} and Swin transformer~\cite{liu2021swin} backbones with UperNet~\cite{xiao2018upernet} to construct CMX.
+Compared to the RGB-only DeepLabV3+, Swin-s, and Swin-b methods, CMX models achieve respective ${+}1.26\%$, ${+}8.37\%$, ${+}7.90\%$ gains in mIoU.
+The results show that our RGB-X solution consistently improves the segmentation performance, confirming that our unified framework is not strictly tied to a concrete backbone type, but can be flexibly deployed with CNN- or transformer models, which helps to yield effective unified architecture for RGB-X semantic segmentation.